Five foods you didn’t know you could eat

 Don’t have time to try out these new dishes today?
 Sling your shoots, peels and roots in the freezer and cook later.
 Leaves will need blanching (dunking in boiling water) first.
 All of the above would also be happy in a nourishing veg stock, from frozen or fresh.

-If cooking every night isn’t your thang, then get to grips with cooking ahead of time.
+If cooking every night isn’t your thing, then get to grips with cooking ahead of time.
+Check out our 10 tips to help make meal prep easy

 Hungry for more?